-Quantitative and Qualitative Assessment of the South Yorkshire ECO Stars Fleet Recognition Scheme
+Quantitative and qualitative assessment of the South Yorkshire ECO Stars Fleet Recognition Scheme

-Funder: Barnsley Metropolitan Borough Council
+Funder: Barnsley Metropolitan Borough Council (MPC).

 The toolkit enables fleet operators to enter information about their fleets and mileage to calculate emissions of CO2 and air pollutants (NOx, particulates) as well as fuel costs.
 Improvements to the fleet (e.g. purchasing newer, cleaner vehicles) or to the operational practice (e.g. automatic anti-idling), which can earn fleet operators higher star-ratings, can also be entered into the toolkit allowing scheme members to measure the contribution that belonging to ECO Stars is having on local air quality and carbon emissions, as well as the financial savings!

-Scheme managers (Barnsley MBC) will then be able to collate this information to give an idea of the effect of the ECO Stars scheme as a whole, which they can then use to promote the scheme to funders, new fleet operators and other local transport authorities looking to implement an ECO Stars scheme in their areas.
+Scheme managers (Barnsley MBC) are then able to collate this information to give an idea of the effect of the ECO Stars scheme as a whole, which they can then use to promote the scheme to funders, new fleet operators and other local transport authorities looking to implement an ECO Stars scheme in their areas.

-For more details please e-mail Jo Barnes.
+For more details, please email Dr Jo Barnes.